 This CAA forensic training course provides the skills to effectively identify the difference between authentic vs. fraudulent identification documents, such as passports, driver's licenses, birth certificates, visas, national identification cards, military and US state ID cards.

 The IRS CAA forensic training course can take several hours to complete, and then, after passing a 30 question quiz, you will be immediately provided an e-delivered certificate.
 Along with this e-delivered certificate you will also receive 2 physical certificates of completion delivered via USPS Priority Mail.
 The physical certificate is the one required to be mailed to the IRS ITIN Program Office with your 13551 ITIN CAA Application to participate in the IRS Acceptance Agent Program or renewal form.
-This CAA training course and its certificate are accepted by the IRS for your new CAA Forensic Document Training Requirement.
+This CAA forensic document training online course and its certificate is accepted by the IRS for your new CAA Forensic Document Training Requirement.

 Certifying Acceptance Agents are able to certify identity documents in-house for ITIN applications without having to physically submit these documents to the IRS.
 Forensic document training allows for expedited processing of ITIN applications as well as allowing your clients piece of mind not having to part with their passports, birth certificates, and other sensitive ID documents.

 The forensic document training course is one of several requirements for applying for CAA status with the IRS.
 Be sure to review the CAA application process in detail to make sure that you have completed all necessary steps before submitting your 13551 application.

 Steps to Become a CAA:

 1. Complete Forensic Document Training course.
 Receive certificates of completion by mail.